k2view-academy/K2View-Academy/articles/TDM/tdm_gui/20_reserve_only_task.md

 ### Data Type

-Check the **Entities** to delete the requested entities from the target environment.
+Check the **Entities** to reserve the requested entities in the target environment.

 ### Reservation Period